Multiparameter quantum metrology with postselection measurements: Estimation process with postselection

-where $\hat{L}'_k$'s are similarly defined with $\rho_{\rm s, i}'$ as Eq.~(\ref{SLD_def}).
-The diagonal elements of $\bm{H}$ provide the ultimate achievable precision of the estimations and are limited by quantum mechanics \cite{Braunstein72}.
-The off-diagonal elements of $\bm{H}$ provide the correlation between parameters.
-In this work, we compare ${\bm{Q}}$ and $\bm{H}$ via a quantum tradeoff as we will introduce below.
+where $\hat{L}^{(0)}_k$ are similarly defined with $\rho_{\rm s, i}'$ as Eq.~(\ref{SLD_def}).
+The diagonal elements of $\bm{H}^{-1}$ provide the ultimate achievable precision of the estimations and are limited by quantum mechanics \cite{Braunstein72}.
+The off-diagonal elements of $\bm{H}^{-1}$ provide the correlation between parameters.
+In this work, we compare ${\bm{Q}}$ and $\bm{H}$ in term of a quantum tradeoff as we will introduce below.